What is the difference between federal and state gun laws? Why do I need to understand both?

 What is a felony?

 Throughout these gun law pages, we will refer to gun laws that make it illegal for someone convicted of a felony to have a gun.
-Kansas defines a felony as crimes that are:
+A felony is a more serious crime than a misdemeanor.
+Kansas defines a felony as any crime that is:

 - punishable by death;